 What are the requirements to connect CCTV to Phone?

-To connect your CCTV to phone, we need to have at least these requirements.
+To connect your CCTV to the phone, we need to have at least these requirements.

 - Digital Video Recorder supports web access and application over network and internet.
 The DVR has built in web server.